thomasrayner/thomasrayner.github.io/_posts/2017-08-16-quick-tip-use-powershell-to-see-how-many-files-are-in-a-directory.md

 ---
 layout: post
-title: Quick Tip: Use PowerShell To See How Many Files Are In A Directory
+title: Quick Tip - Use PowerShell To See How Many Files Are In A Directory
 date: 2017-08-16 07:00
 author: thmsrynr@outlook.com
 comments: true